 I will be looking to build on these schemes during my time as Commissioner.
-For example, I want to explore opportunities to bring more community representation onto some of my scrutiny panels, to improve the independent assurance I receive.
+For

 Independent Custody Visitors (ICVs)

 The purpose of this scheme is to enable members of the local community to observe, comment and report on the conditions under which persons are detained at police stations.
 ICVs conduct unannounced visits to custody units, at any time of the day or night, to ensure the rights and entitlements of detainees are being met.
 They check that they are being treated fairly and appropriately and scrutinise their police custody records.